 CERTSIGN issue certificates with a policy qualifier within the Certificate Policies extension.
 This extension contains a CPS pointer qualifier that points to the CPS.

 7.1.9 Processing semantics for the critical Certificate Policies extension

 7.2 CRL profile

-CRL profile is described in Table 7.8.
+CRL profile is described in Table 7.8 from the external document "certSIGN SSL EV CA Class 3 G2 - Annex Profiles.docx".